-Distracted driving is involved in more than 200,000 vehicle crashes each year, often involving injuries and death.
+While 95 percent of drivers disapprove of distracted driving, more than 431,000 vehicle crashes a year are caused by it, often involving injuries and death.
 Despite knowing the risks, seven in ten drivers engage in smart phone activity while driving, and four in ten teens admit to social networking while driving.

 We are asking PNA members to hold local contests, with a monetary or other prize of your choosing, to encourage high school students to write a column or editorial about the dangers of distracted driving.
 Entries may also be submitted by individuals from unsponsored areas.
-The PNA will announce the winning statewide entry by February 26, 2016, and the award will be presented at a luncheon on April 6, at the Hershey Lodge.
+The PNA will announce the winning statewide entry the week of March 6, and the award will be presented at a luncheon on April 12, at the Hershey Lodge.